dyne/docs/src/tomb/docs/manpage.md

 * index
   Creates or updates the search indexes of all tombs currently open: enables use of the _search_ command using simple word patterns on file names.
-Indexes are created using mlocate/plocate's updatedb(8) and swish-e(1) if they are found on the system.
+Indexes are created using plocate's updatedb(8) and recoll(1) if they are found on the system.
 Indexes allow one to search very fast for filenames and contents inside a tomb, they are stored inside it and are not accessible if the Tomb is closed.
 To avoid indexing a specific tomb simply touch a _.noindex_ file in it.
+  Useful tools to have: poppler-utils, aspell, xdg-utils, plocate.

 * search
   Takes any string as argument and searches for them through all tombs currently open and previously indexed using the _index_ command.
-  The search matches filenames if mlocate/plocate is installed and then also file contents if swish++ is present on the system, results are listed on the console.
+  The search matches filenames if plocate is installed and then also file contents if recoll is installed, all results are listed on the console.
+  One can also run recoll's GUI using _recoll -c /media/tomb_

 * close